airbnb/lottie/home.md

 Lottie is named after a German film director and the foremost pioneer of silhouette animation.
 Her best known films are The Adventures of Prince Achmed (1926) – the oldest surviving feature-length animated film, preceding Walt Disney's feature-length Snow White and the Seven Dwarfs (1937) by over ten years
 [The art of Lotte Reineger](https://www.youtube.com/watch?v=LvU55CUw5Ck&feature=youtu.be)

-## Contributing
+## Contributing to Documentation
 Contributors are more than welcome.
-Just upload a PR with a description of your changes.
+Just put up a PR to [github.com/airbnb](https://github.com/airbnb/lottie).

-If you would like to add more JSON files feel free to do so!

 ## Issues or feature requests?
 File github issues for anything that is unexpectedly broken.
 If an After Effects file is not working, please attach it to your issue.
 Debugging without the original file is much more difficult.